Roman heritage in Kosovo: Pestova archaeological site

-The site of Pestova is located in the municipality of Vučitrn, discovered in 2005.
+The site of Pestova is located in the municipality of Vushtrri, discovered in 2005.
 Remains of a building, ruins of a villae rusticae were partially unearthed.

 Poslishte archaeological site

 The site of Poslishte is a recently discovered Roman road junction in the vicinity of the village of Poslishtë, 1 kilometer south of Vlashnjë in the Vërmica-Prizren road, set along the ancient Via Lissus-Naissus.